juggy/flower/README.md

 ### How do I use it?

 1. Create a new Flowdock account for your Flower bot.
 Give it a nick, for example "Bot", or "Steve".
-2. Download the source
+2. Download/clone the repository
 3. Copy and rename `config.yml.example` to `config.yml`, and fill it with your settings
-4. `rake run`
+4. Run the bot in the background: `rake run &`
 5. Mention your Bot in the chat to command it

 ### Writing my own commands